Zephyr-Sylvester/zephyr-sylvester.github.io/_posts/2025-04-18-overwintering-krill.md

 ## How can we improve our understanding of larval overwintering?

-This highlights how a single hypothesized mechanism can invert baseline projections — and underscores the importance of refining our understanding of the processes linking sea ice features, predator avoidance, and larval krill performance.
+This highlights how a single hypothesized mechanism can invert baseline projections.
+This underscores the importance of refining our understanding of the processes linking sea ice features, predator avoidance, and larval krill performance.